CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          :auth Read_permission: you will get the MetadataSchemas you have permission to read
          :param metadataSchemaGUID: the GUID of the schema to get
          :type metadataSchemaGUID: optional
-         :rtype: A list of MetadataSchemas
+         :returns: A list of MetadataSchemas

          If no ``metadataSchemaGUID`` is given, all MetadataSchemas which the user has rights to read are returned.